amihsan/ansible-terraform/README.md

 ## 💡 About

 This repository contains the TRAVOS app, which integrates both the frontend and backend logic of the application.
-The app is deployed on AWS EC2 using GitHub Actions with Ansible, Terraform, and Docker Compose.
-For local development, you can use Ansible, Minikube, and Kubernetes.
+The app is deployed on AWS EC2 using GitHub Actions with Ansible, Terraform.
+For local development, you can use Docker Compose, Ansible, Minikube, and Kubernetes.

 ## View Demo
 [Live Demo](https://react-travos-app.vercel.app/)